 Intermunicipal Development Plan (IDP)

 Clearwater County and the Town of Rocky Mountain House cooperate extensively on economic development, tourism, recreation and the delivery of municipal services.
-The Town and County have adopted Municipal Development Plans to guide future land use decisions and development within their municipalities.
+The Town and County have adopted independent Municipal Development Plans to guide future land use decisions and development within their municipalities.
 There is a natural and logical extension of the cooperation between the two municipalities into the area of land use planning pertaining to the undeveloped portions of the town and an area beyond the town boundaries considered to be of mutual interest.

 Area Structure Plans (ASP)